Ashwagandha is one of the most commonly used adaptogenic herbs and it is shown to have a plethora of benefits.

 It can also affect us physically by weakening our immune system and creating gastrointestinal or cardiovascular problems.

-Adaptogens, such as ashwagandha, ginseng or shialjit work to reduce chronic stress by helping to address and stabilise issues in our physiology that result from long-term stress (e.g. increased cortisol, excess inflammation etc.)
+Adaptogens, such as ashwagandha, ginseng or shialjit and lion's mane work to reduce chronic stress by helping to address and stabilise issues in our physiology that result from long-term stress (e.g. increased cortisol, excess inflammation etc.)

 Put simply, they can naturally help raise things that are low, and lower things that are high that are required for our bodies and minds to function optimally.
 They help our bodies adapt and create a more adequate response to stressful situations.